 Dr. Bradshaw can be heard performing for the renowned Lyra Ensemble, Thursday Musical Society, the Schubert Club, Minnesota Bach Society and the St. John's Oratorio Chorus as the tenor soloist in Handel's Messiah.
 Other engagements include J.S.
 Bach's Magnificat and Benjamin Britten's Cantata Miseri Cordium.
 He has also performed the role of the Evangelist in J.S.
 Bach's St. Matthew'sPassion.

-We began in early 2006.
-Vocal colleagues began to brainstorm about how to help solo-voiced singers in the Twin Cities have performance opportunities that were different from other choral models in the area.
-After some preliminary planning and an initial Christmas concert with opera excerpts, Coro! began to develop.
-With the addition of collaborative pianist Lawrence Henry, our vision and mission began to come together.
+Coro first began in early 2006.
+Vocal colleagues began to brainstorm about how to help solo singers in the Twin Cities gain performance opportunities that were different from other choral models in the area.
+After some preliminary planning and an initial Christmas concert with opera excerpts, Coro began to develop.
+With the addition of collaborative artists, our vision and mission started growing.